Lake Wister

 Lake Wister is a reservoir in Le Flore County, in southeast Oklahoma.
 The lake is created by the Poteau River and the Fourche Maline creek.
 Wister Lake was authorized for flood control and conservation by the Flood Control Act of 1938.
 The project was designed and built by the Tulsa District Corps of Engineers.
-Construction began in April 1946, and the project was placed in full flood control operation in December 1949.
+Construction began in April 1946, and the project was placed in full flood-control operation in December 1949.

 History

 Lake Wister was authorized for flood control and conservation by the Flood Control Act of 1938.
 The project was designed and built by the Tulsa District Corps of Engineers at a cost of $10.5 million.
-Construction began in April 1946, and the project was placed in full flood control operation December 1949.
+Construction began in April 1946, and the project was placed in full flood-control operation December 1949.
 It is now part of Lake Wister State Park.
 The lake is named for the nearby city of Wister, Oklahoma.
 Other nearby cities are Heavener and Poteau.

 The area around the lake has been inhabited for thousands of years.
-There are numerous mounds in the area that were created by prehistoric Native Americans.
-During territorial times the area was located in Sugar Loaf County, one of the counties making up the Moshulatubbee District in the Choctaw Nation.
+Numerous mounds in the area were created by prehistoric Native Americans.
+During territorial times, the area was located in Sugar Loaf County, one of the counties making up the Moshulatubbee District in the Choctaw Nation.